 - Australia’s refugee policies

-The Face to Face program now offers a range of digital packages including virtual incursions, for in-person or digital programs, please complete this booking form.
+The Face-to-Face program now offers a range of digital packages including virtual incursions.
+For in-person or digital programs, please complete this booking form.

-What participants say about Face to Face
+What participants say about the Face-to-Face program

 I learnt that we take things for granted and that others aren’t as privileged as we are…Everyone deserves a chance to do well in life and live a life that is safe and full of opportunities for the future.